-Just a mile north of Aldeburgh, you'll find the fascinating seaside village of Thorpeness, built as a holiday resort in the 1920s by Glencairn Stuart Ogilvie, an architect and barrister.
-Ogilive wanted to create somewhere where he, his friends and his colleagues could go on holiday, and almost all of the village was built in the early 20th Century.
+Just a mile north of Aldeburgh you'll find the fascinating seaside village of Thorpeness.
+The village was built as a holiday resort in the 1920s by Glencairn Stuart Ogilvie, who was a wealthy architect and barrister.
+Ogilive wanted to create somewhere where he, his friends and his colleagues could go on holiday; almost the entire village was built for this very reason!

 * Please note the guide prices do not include other optional fees such as pet fees